How to Buy ETFs on DEGIRO

 Tips that reduce what you actually pay

-EU retail investors cannot buy most US-listed ETFs (VOO, SPY, VTI) due to PRIIPs regulations — DEGIRO will not let you complete the order.
-UCITS equivalents track the same indices at comparable costs.
+EU retail investors cannot buy most US-listed ETFs (VOO, SPY, VTI) under PRIIPs rules, so the order cannot be completed.
+UCITS equivalents tracking the same indices are available instead; total cost differs by fund and includes the ongoing charge, withholding tax treatment and any currency conversion, so compare the specific pair rather than assuming parity.
 See our UCITS vs US ETF total drag comparison.

 Ready to open a DEGIRO account?